kenblood/kenblood/README.md

 - 👋 Hi, I’m @kenblood
 - 👀 I’m interested in     keeping my mind somewhat in the game.
-Retired now, was a developer from 1968- 🌱 I’m currently learning golang ecosystem, and hopefully building useful go intuitions.
+Retired now, was a developer from 1968-
+- 🌱 I’m currently learning golang ecosystem, and building useful go intuitions.
 - 💞️ I’m looking to collaborate on ?
 - 📫 How to reach me kenblood@gmail.com...